-Can you do a gap year without a mountain of cash in the bank?
+Can you plan a gap year without a mountain of cash in the bank?
 You sure can!
 We've got some top tips to help you save money and still enjoy the perfect year out on a shoestring budget.

 The bolder among you may fancy six months away in Southeast Asia, while the timider may prefer a few smaller trips to some oh-so-lovely European destinations a bit closer to home.

-Pick a country that won't drain your wallet
+Pick a country that isn't expensive

 Do some background research on living costs.
 Double check how much hostels cost per night (prioritise beds in dorms over private rooms!) and how much the recommended budget is per day for food, site-seeing and public transport.

 If you're on a tight budget, you might want to stay away from places like Norway and Iceland.
 A beer in Norway costs around £6 and in Iceland you're looking at about £8.50, while dorm rooms go for around £20 at the cheapest.
 Beautiful landscapes, but not for the short of money!